 A harmonised, unique, and unambiguous GSID is crucial for generating a Global PhPID.
 A substance can be assigned a GSID based on the minimal criteria for each substance type defined in the ISO standards for substances, ISO 11238:2018, and its technical specification, ISO/TS19844:2018.
+GSIDs can also be assign on substance specified level(s) (SSG) if sufficient information is provided by the requestor.

-GSID code
+GSID identifier

-The structure of the GSID code follows ISO/IEC 15459 - Part 3 (Ref ISO/IEC 15459) and ISO TS 19844:2017 and is assigned using GSRS software.
-The code is 17 characters long and consists of a Qualifier, Unique text, and Check character.
-Each GSID will begin with the letters 'GSID' as a prefix, also called a Qualifier.
+The structure of the GSID identifier follows ISO/IEC 15459 - Part 3 (Ref ISO/IEC 15459) and ISO TS 19844:2017 and is assigned using GSRS software.
+The identifier is 17 characters long and consists of a Qualifier, Unique text, and Check character.
+Each GSID will begin with the letters 'GSID' as a Qualifier.
 The middle 12 characters are the Unique text - a unique text buildup of random digits and letters.
 The last character, the Check character, is used as a redundancy check (according to the Luhn mod N algorithm) for error detection on identification numbers.
-The order for how substance combinations are expressed in PhPID algorithm is: order by GSID (not by substance name) where numbers precede letters, i.e. 9 before A. An example of a GSID is: GSID9ST5UC24F36T3.
+An example of a GSID is: GSID9ST5UC24F36T3.